Take the time to find a home care provider you feel comfortable with

 After receiving approval for the Commonwealth Home Support Programme (CHSP) or a Home Care Package, you can use the Aged Care Guide to search for home care providers in your area that provide services you need.

 You can also ask your Aged Care Assessment Team/Service (ACAT/S) for home care provider options.
-Your accessor cannot recommend a provider, they are only able to show you providers that are in your area that provide the services you require.
+Your assessor cannot recommend a provider, they are only able to show you providers that are in your area that provide the services you require.

 During your search, make a list of what you are looking for in a provider and what is important for you.
 For instance, you may want a provider with low fees to save yourself some money for other things or someone else may want a provider that can support their cultural needs.